 International students who complete a STEM-designated degree may be eligible to apply for the STEM extension, which is an additional 24 months of work authorization.
 If a student successfully applies and is approved for post-OPT and then the OPT STEM extension, they may be granted up to 36 months of practical training in total.
 Eligibility for the STEM extension must meet government regulations.

 What types of jobs qualify for STEM OPT extension?

 For the standard, post-completion OPT, you need to be working at least 20 hours a week, which is considered full-time.
 The position can be paid or unpaid and must be related to your field of study.

 For the STEM OPT extension, however, you must be a paid, full-time employee.
 There are different employer obligations while a student is on STEM OPT.
 Please see here for more information.

 How do international students apply for OPT and the STEM OPT extension?

-International students who are accepted to attend the University of New Haven will work with our International Services Office (ISO) throughout their time at the University, including application for OPT.
+International students who are accepted to attend the University of New Haven will work with University Immigration Services (UIS) throughout their time at the University, including application for OPT.
 Current students and alumni can find out more about the OPT process here.